TLA Classes

 Discover diversity and experience visionary voices at keynote sessions.
 Get inspired with workshops in five areas: Social Transformation, Right Livelihood, Engaged Spirituality, Narrative Healing and Ecological TLA.

-Lodging & Travel
+Lodging & Meals:

-We are meeting at the beautiful and welcoming Unity Village in Kansas City, Missouri, U.S.
+The conference is being held at the beautiful and welcoming Unity Village in Kansas City, Missouri, U.S.

-PLEASE NOTE OUR REGISTRATION CANCELLATION POLICY:
+PLEASE NOTE OUR CANCELLATION & REFUND POLICY:

 If you need to cancel your registration, please refer to the following schedule.